Yoga for the real world means: classrooms, cafeterias, hallways, gyms — in collaboration with teachers — on a budget that works.

 ―

-I often reach over 200 students each week throughout New York City and I'm reminded of the need to be sensitive to their varying backgrounds and responsive to their diverse needs.
+On average, Multitasking Yogi reaches over 300 students each week throughout New York City and we’re reminded of the need to be sensitive to their varying experiences and to be responsive to their diverse needs.
 In order for students to develop intrinsic motivation, especially those who have experienced toxic stress, they need to feel a sense of: autonomy, competence and relatedness.
-This is where yoga and mindfulness comes in.
+This is where yoga and mindfulness come in.

 In Pre-K: memorized yoga sequencing through song; understood and identified emotions such as confidence, loneliness and frustration; learned to still their bodies and focus on their breath.